Wu-Ling Senior High School: Chong-de Building

 Chong-de building is a rather-new building in the Wuling High School, it is located in the back of the Yu-jing building.
 Just like the Yu-jing, Chong-de building is also made up by 5+1 floors.
 On the fifth floor above ground sits the Ji-ching Hall and Classroom for Indigenous Taiwanese Cultures.

 Ji-qing Hall and Classroom for Indigenous Taiwanese Cultures

 The word Ji-qing means "to play Biangqing" in Chinese.
-Traditionally, the musical instrument Biangqing is used in the China's ritual and court ceremonies.
+Traditionally, the musical instrument Biangqing is used in China's ritual and court ceremonies.
 Ji-ching Hall is the classroom for traditional Chinese and traditional Chinese musics.
 The Classroom for Indigenous Taiwanese Cultures was completed in 2016, it is the classroom of which pupils could learn about the various kinds of Taiwanese indigenous people.
 Both of the two classrooms are located in the 5th floor of Chong-de and Yu-jing.